![]() |

 MA:

 32 miles (51-1/2 km) east BusSpringfield is the home of Peter Pan Bus Lines (tel 800-343-9999) a major bus company in New England and indeed the entire northeastern USA.
 As Peter Pan's hub, it's an important stop on many bus routes, including to Boston and New York City.
-The Peter Picknelly Transportation Center, also known as Springfield's bus terminal, is at 1776 Main Street (at Frank B Murray Street: map), six short blocks north of Court Square along Main Street, and five blocks north of the Visitor Information office.
-When renovation and expansion of Springfield's historic Union Station are completed by 2014, it will be the new center of intercity bus traffic, and bus service will move there.
+The bus terminal is next to Union Station Transportation Center on Frank B Murray Street at Dwight Street in the city center.
 Local and regional bus transport is handled

 by the